maoberlehner/markus-oberlehner-net/content/blog/building-a-simple-database-abstraction-with-typescript.md

 +++
 date = "2017-03-18T16:27:05+02:00"
-title = "Building a simple (but overengineered) database abstraction with TypeScript" description = "Using TypeScript to build a simple database abstraction.
-The database uses a file driver to load Markdown files from a directory on the file system." intro = "Two weeks ago, I had this idea for an app.
+title = "Building a simple (but overengineered) Database Abstraction with TypeScript" description = "Using TypeScript to build a simple Database Abstraction.
+The Database uses a file driver to load Markdown files from a directory on the file system." intro = "Two weeks ago, I had this idea for an app.
 I decided this was the perfect opportunity to give Ionic a try.
 Long story short – I quickly realized it would be too much work to build the app I had in mind.
 But I found the technologies used by Ionic 2 pretty interesting..." draft = false categories = ["Development"]